shffer/longpoly/README.md

 ### 2. Test Polynomials

-The tibble output from `get_slopes_and_mean()` can now be used for testing models that describe the relationship between slope and mean values using `test_polynomial()`.
+The tibble output from `get_slopes_and_mean()` (or the example data) can be used for testing models that describe the relationship between slope and mean values using `test_polynomial()`.
 This function assigns participants in to train and test data sets and fits polynomials up to a maximum order specified by the user.
 It returns a list containing:

-1.  ‘polynomial_results’ a tibble with columns recording the order of each polynomial tested with the corresponding PVE in test and train data, as well as the additional PVE in the test data for the increase in order for each
+1.  ***polynomial_results*** - a tibble with columns recording the order of each polynomial tested with the corresponding proportion of variance explained (PVE) in test and train data, as well as the additional PVE in the test data\* for every increase in polynomial order

-2.  ‘train_ids’ a character vector of ids allocated to the train dataset in model development
+2.  ***train_ids*** - a character vector of ids allocated to the train data set in model development

-3.  ‘test_ids’ a character vector of ids allocated to the test dataset in model development
+3.  ***test_ids*** - a character vector of ids allocated to the test data set in model development

-4.  ‘scree_plot’ visualising the additional proportion of variance exaplained (PVE) in the test data for higher order polynomial models.
-This is calculated as follows:
+4.  ***scree_plot*** - a visualisation the additional PVE in the test data\* for higher order polynomial models.

 <br>

+> *\*PVE in the test data is is calculated as follows:*
+>
 > $SS_{\text{residual}} = \sum (x_i - \hat{x}_i)^2$
+>
 > $SS_{\text{regression}} = \sum (\hat{x}_i - \bar{x})^2$
+>
 > $SS_{\text{total}} = SS_{\text{regression}} + SS_{\text{residual}}$
+>
 > $$
 > PVE_{\text{test}} = \frac{SS_{\text{regression}}}{SS_{\text{total}}}
 > $$
+>
 > *Where:*
 >
 > $x_i$ *= Calculated slope for the* $i^{\text{th}}$ *individual test